Are your business meetings weak and powerless, or do you hold muscle meetings that build strength, fitness, and endurance into your organization?

-Meetings are among your most important business systems, and the best place to start building a high-performance, results-driven, culture of excellence.
+Meetings are among your most important business systems and the best place to start building a high-performance, results-driven, culture of excellence.
 Every meeting you hold should have a payoff!

 The best way to power-lift your organization is by holding regular highly-productive workshop-style meetings.
 These meetings have the specific purpose of improving every aspect of your business.
 In each workshop, you will focus all the relevant people on fixing or elevating just one part of your operation—one business system or process.

 Together, you will brainstorm ideas for improving the business systems that are holding your company back.
 For example, you might develop or refine procedures to become more customer-centered, or seek to remove waste and rework from your operation.
-You will also define polices that employees are trained to follow.
+You will also define policies that employees are trained to follow.

 Constant attention to the three P’s—planning, process, and policies—will reduce fat and develop hard muscle for the heavy lifting it takes to grow a successful organization.